-Many self-employed contractors and freelancers think that they have to register a limited liability company in order to trade.
+Many self-employed contractors, freelancers, and tradies think that they have to register a Limited Liability Company (LLC) in order to operate.

 This is a common misconception.

-In fact, there is very little advantage of registering a company when you’re trading as an individual, and for some it can result in increased compliance costs and headaches.
+In fact, there is little advantage in registering a company when you’re trading as an individual.
+Mostly it just results in an increase in costs and administration headaches.

 Use Hnry’s quiz below to see whether or not you should register as a company or stick to being a sole trader: